metallurgical/jquery-metal-clone/README.md

 Navigate to [Documentation](https://metallurgical.github.io/jquery-metal-clone "Jquery Metal Clone").

 # Dependencies #
--	Font awesome
+-	Font awesome [Can be disable via provided option]

 # Support #

 -	If you found a bug or something technical problem, please open an issues.
--	If the example/usage above did't clear enough, leave me some note by sending email at **norlihazmey89@gmail.com**
+-	If the example/usage above did't clear enough, leave me some note by sending email at **norlihazmey.ghazali@gmail.com**
 -	If encountered any problems, just ask it from **stackoverflow.com** by using this tag : `jquery-metal-clone`
 - Spread the words about this plugin :)